kryptc/shrill-shell/README.md

 # SHRILL SHELL

 This is a Linux shell written in C called Shrill with basic functionalities like inbuilt commands (eg. `ls` and `cd`) along with user-defined functions (eg. `clock`, `pinfo`) and normal terminal commands that are executed from within SHRILL.
 It has the capability to run both background and foreground processes.
+Also takes in semicolon separated commands.

 ## RUNNING